TIP #3: Your Skin Matters

 As I continued to research the type of sunscreen I should wear, I came across a very interesting website of a non-profit consumer advocacy group called Environmental Working Group.
 This group provides information to the public about many different types of products that we use daily.
 I immediately input some of my favorite products into their SEARCH box and found out that many of my products were quite dangerous to my health.
 The group rates products from 1 to 10 with number 1 being safest to use.
 If you click on the product, they tell you what chemicals are in it, and why they are dangerous.
 I found that many of the chemicals I was using are linked to cancer or endocrine disorders!

-I threw out many of the cosmetics and creams that I had been using and replaced them with healthier alternatives.
+I threw out many of the cosmetics and creams that I had been using for daily skin care and replaced them with healthier alternatives.
 I also replaced my kids' products with healthier alternatives to keep them safe.
 The wonderful thing about this website is that I can easily look up a product that I want to buy and see what the risk factor is.
 I strive to stay 3 or below on the risk scale with the products I use, especially my sunscreens and body creams.

 I encourage you to look up some of your products to see the possible impact on your health and/or your loved ones' health.
 Their website can be found at the following link.